Brunogamedesigner/GoatsNskeletons/README.md

 # GoatsNskeletons
- Global Game Jam 2015 project
+ Global Game Jam 2015 battle arena game projects about dead mages on a ritual